dspetukhov/data-quality-automated-evaluator/README.md

 This section specifies properties to read the source of data with Polars.

-- `file_path` is the obligatory value that defines path to the file(s) to read.
+- `file_path` is the obligatory value that defines the path to the file(s) to read.
 - `file_format` is optional and can be required in cases when file to read does not have extension or file extension does not match supported file formats: csv, xlsx, parquet, iceberg.
-- `storage_options` is required for reading from could providers.
+- `storage_options` is required for reading from cloud providers.
 If these options are not provided, Polars will implicitly try to get relevant credentials from environment variables like `AWS_REGION`, so explicit definition is recommended:

 ```python
 storage_options = {